-Tonga graduated to upper middle-income status (Gross National Income per capita of US$4,290) in 2014, and is one of the best performers in the Pacific in achieving its Millennium Development Goals.
+Tonga graduated to upper middle-income status (Gross National Income per capita of US$4,290) in 2014, and is one of the best performers in the Pacific in achieving its Sustainable Development Goals.

 Tonga still faces development challenges.
 It was ranked second on the 2016 World Risk Index because it is threatened by natural hazards but has little capacity to respond.
 It has a geographically isolated population of around 100,000 people, subsistence agriculture, and a narrow resource, production and export base.

 Agriculture is the leading productive sector, but Tonga imports substantially more than it exports and has a low level of business.
 Remittances from Tongans working overseas are an important element of the economy, representing 26% of Gross Domestic Product in 2015.
 Approximately one quarter of Tongan households (especially those on outer islands and those who do not receive overseas remittances) find it difficult to meet their basic needs.

 Non-communicable diseases (NCDs), such as diabetes and cardiovascular disease, will increasingly drain the economy over coming years.
 Tonga is combatting NCD risk factors with Australian support, but NCDs remain an obstacle to Tonga’s development.